Academic Catalog

 Many university programs of study have additional requirements that must be met in order to be accepted into certain degree programs.
 In addition, some programs use a competitive selection process or have limited access.
 In such programs, consideration for admission may include such criteria as a higher grade point average (GPA), higher test scores, specific entrance exams, additional courses, auditions, and/ or portfolios.
 When specific courses, known as Common Program Prerequisites, are required, the courses should be completed as part of the A.A. degree.

 Students are responsible for working closely with an academic advisor while enrolled at LSSC, and to directly contact their intended university in order to verify requirements unique to their academic and career goals.
-Students who are undecided about career goals are strongly encouraged to contact a career advisor with Career Development Services for career exploration assistance.
+Students who are undecided about career goals are strongly encouraged to contact a career advisor for assistance.

 Students are advised to meet with an academic advisor prior to registering for their last semester to confirm that all of their degree requirements will be met at the end of the upcoming semester.
-Students must declare an intent to graduate once they register for their last semester of classes by submitting a Graduation Application.
+Students must declare an intent to graduate by submitting a Graduation Application.
 The Graduation Application must be submitted in myLSSC by the advertised deadline.

 Note: The LSSC diploma and transcript will reflect the Associate in Arts degree without a specific designated transfer major.

-Before planning to transfer, students are advised to:
+Before planning to pursue a bachelor's degree at Lake-Sumter or another institution, students are advised to:

 • Meet regularly with an academic advisor to monitor progress toward your degree or certificate

-• Consider which program and university you wish to pursue
+• Consider which program and college or university you wish to pursue

-• Consult the catalog or specific department website pages for that university to confirm which specific courses should be taken at LSSC
+• Consult the catalog or specific department website pages for that college or university to confirm which specific courses should be taken within your two-year degree

-• With the help of an LSSC Academic Advisor, design a specific academic transfer plan for your intended university major including appropriate course sequencing
+• With the help of an LSSC Academic Advisor, design a specific academic pathway plan for your intended bachelor's degree, including appropriate course sequencing

 • Contact the admission or transfer services office at the transfer institution to obtain information relating to application deadlines, transfer policies, financial aid opportunities, and other available assistance

-• Plan to meet and/or exceed the admission requirements for the university and program
+• Plan to meet and/or exceed the admission requirements for the institution and program you intend to enroll in

-• Complete the A.A. or A.S. degree and prerequisite courses prior to transfer
+• Complete the A.A. or A.S. degree and prerequisite courses prior to pursuing a bachelor's degree

 • Apply to graduate with the A.A. or A.S. degree by submitting a Graduation Application in myLSSC by the advertised deadline